-If you’ve never made yeast rolls before, roll up your sleeves and get ready to bake up a new tradition.
+If you've never learned how to make buns with yeast, roll up your sleeves and get ready to bake up a fluffy new tradition.
+It's easy...all you need is bread flour, active yeast, and and a handful of pantry ingredients.

-Making Soft Yeast Dinner Rolls for a big event?
+Making Soft Yeast Dinner Rolls for two, or Sunday Supper for 20?
 Click and slide the number next to “servings” on the recipe card below to adjust the ingredients to match how many you’re feeding—the recipe does the math for you, it’s that easy.

-Once the dough is goes through its first rise in the bowl, you punch it down and turn it out onto a clean, dry work surface.
+- Once the dough is goes through its first rise in the bowl, you punch it down, let it rest for a few more minutes, and turn it out onto a clean, dry work surface.
 Cut the dough into four equal portions.
 Then you can break each of this portions into eight small portions.
 Each ball of dough should be about 1 1/4 ounce each.
-It’s okay–you can eyeball this.
+It's okay--you can eyeball this.

-After the dough goes through another short rise in a warm place, you can brush the rolls with the egg wash and bake them for 18 to 20 minutes in a 400-degree oven.
+- After the dough goes through another short rise in a warm place, brush the rolls with a beaten egg wash and bake them for 18 to 20 minutes in a 400-degree oven.

 Can Soft Yeast Dinner Rolls be made ahead of time?